malva-ot/nomo/README.md

 - A tuple value *may* always be enclosed in parenthesis, even if it is the top-level value of a set or element key
 - A map value *may* always be enclosed in curly braces, even if it is the top-level value of a set or element key
 - An entire QRN value *may* always be enclosed in angle brackets, even if it has one or more defined parts
+- Strings may contain code point sequences that would be transformed through string normalization to normalization form D

 ### 6.4 Decode